nReus/subtitling/README.md

 </details>

-If there are no official subtitles included with releases, then I will also provide the cleaned up Whisper `.srt` outputs
+If there are no official subtitles included with releases, then I will also provide the cleaned up Whisper `.srt` outputs.
+Eventually.

 ---